onG-social/devops-tools/cloudways/devops/README.md

 ## Setting up Cloudways
 - For each application that you have that you wish to auto deploy to, make sure you label them with the branch id you have in github
+- Make sure you go to each application and setup the Git Deployment as well - you need to add the SSH key from each environment to your GitHub, else CloudWays will NOT be able to actually work properly.
+You can check here: https://support.cloudways.com/en/articles/5124087-deploy-code-to-your-application-using-git

 So for example, if you have 3 applications and one master application:
 **Server 1**: Production - has one application, the production application